-- remember the rotor marking - remember the marking on the housing wall - verify again that your crank is in TDC position (whatever the cycle is) - place the rotor in such a way carefully onto the crank that the 2 markings align.
+- remember the rotor marking - remember the marking on the housing wall - verify again that your crank is in TDC position - place the rotor in such a way carefully onto the crank that the 2 markings align.

-Best do this by help of the screwed in puller.
+- Best do this by help of the screwed in puller.

-In that position screw the rotor down with the supplied special bolt M12x1 and the curved fastening washer.
+- In that position screw the rotor down with the supplied special bolt M12x1 and the curved fastening washer.
 Make sure not to change the crank position.

-With that you have set ignition to normal values.
+- With that you have set ignition to normal values.
 Should you feel after test runs that some modified timing would have advantages for you, you may change timing to theoretically any value.
 But care, wrong timing may damage your engine.

-You change timing by:
+- You change timing by:

 - Screwing the puller into the rotor, popping it from the crank ... - ... and (without changing the position of the crank) resetting the rotor at the wanted angle.
 Setting it more into a clockwise position will initiate earlier timing, shifting it anticlockwise will make it later.
-Use small steps only for this. - Do use a stroboscope to check timing when you experiment! - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm). - Adjust the spark plug's gap on 0.4-0.6mm.
+Use small steps only for this. - Do use a stroboscope to check timing when you experiment! - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm). - Adjust the spark plug's gap on 0.4-0.6 mm.

-Now, the new ignition coil, the advance unit and the new regulator/rectifier have to find a place on the motorcycle.
+- Now, the new ignition coil, the advance unit and the new regulator/rectifier have to find a place on the motorcycle.
 The regulator is well dimensioned and does not need to get direct airflow.

-These parts may be fittet in the front of the box frame on some brackets (not supplied).
+- These parts may be fixed under the tank on some bracket (not supplied). - On KS750 it will fit under the top cover.

-Before installing the advance unit, have a look at the small switches at the advance unit.
+- Before installing the advance unit, have a look at the small switches at the advance unit.
 There are 4 switches, activating different advance curves.

-The curve made for this system is activated by switch 2 to ON and switches 1,3,4 away from ON (that is OFF).
+- The curve made for this system is activated by switch 2 to ON and switches 1,3,4 away from ON (that is OFF).
 It gives 2° from start up to 1.000rpm and than gradually opens to a full 40° at 3.000rpm.

-Now place the cover holding device back into position.
+- Now place the cover holding device back into position.
 Place the bottom ring (the one with the external nodes into the groove of the housing and turn it until it is back in his original position.
 Than place the second plate on top and screw the 2 tight together.
-This will block any movement of the device.
+This will block any moveement of the device.
 It now is ready to take the cover.